hellohaptik/docs_haptik/docs/external-chat-tool/thread-control.md

 Hence,

 - Requesting of thread control is currently not supported.
-- Taking thread control is currently not supported, unless you are a primary.
+- Taking thread control is currently not supported, unless you are a primary receiver.

 > TRACT only allows TC operations from the active or primary receivers as of now.